prevwong/craft.js/site/docs/api/UserComponent.md

       ["rules?", [
           ["canDrag", "(currentNode: Node, helpers: NodeHelpers) => boolean", "Specifies if the component can be dragged.
 Applicable only to components whose corresponding Node is a direct child of a Canvas"], ["canDrop", "(targetNode: Node, currentNode, helpers: NodeHelpers) => boolean", "Specifies if the current Node that is being dragged can be dropped in its target.
-Applicable only if the current Node is a direct child of a Canvas Node"], ["canMoveIn", "(incomingNode: Node, currentNode: Node, helpers: NodeHelpers) => boolean", "Specifies if an incoming Node can be dropped into the current component.
-Applicable only to components whose corresponding Node is a Canvas"], ["canMoveOut", "(outgoingNode: Node, currentNode: Node, helpers: NodeHelpers) => boolean", "Specifies if a child Node can be dragged out of the current component.
+Applicable only if the current Node is a direct child of a Canvas Node"], ["canMoveIn", "(incomingNodes: Node[], currentNode: Node, helpers: NodeHelpers) => boolean", "Specifies if an array of incoming Nodes can be dropped into the current component.
+Applicable only to components whose corresponding Node is a Canvas"], ["canMoveOut", "(outgoingNodes: Node[], currentNode: Node, helpers: NodeHelpers) => boolean", "Specifies if an array of child Nodes can be dragged out of the current component.
 Applicable only to components whose corresponding Node is a Canvas"], ]],
     ]]
   ]]